longmetal7127/metal-docs/docs/style-guide.md

 Only commands that require a large amount of *state* should be written as a separate class.
 However, if a command is tracking a large amount of state, consider rewriting parts into the subsystem.

 ## Subsystems
 Subsystems should be written as a class that extends `SubsystemBase` in the subsystems folder.
 They should have a `periodic()` method that is called every robot loop.
 Subsystems should be instantiated in `RobotContainer`.
 Everything should be a train. `ArmTrain`. `DriveTrain`. `GripperTrain`.
 It just makes sense.
-If you disagree, you are wrong.
+If you disagree, you are wrong, unless you are Jack.

 ## Button Bindings
 Button bindings are written in `RobotContainer`.
 If you update or create a binding, make sure to update the controller bindings page on the wiki.